sanchitdilipjain/aws-glue-databrew/docs/index.md

         <img src="images/image26.png" class="inline"/>

-- Step 2.4 : Creating a DataBrew job
+- Step 2.4: Creating a DataBrew job

-    1. Select on Jobs from the menu on the left hand side of the DataBrew console
+    1. Select on Jobs from the menu on the left-hand side of the DataBrew console

     2. Under the Recipe jobs tab, select on Create job